-THE CONSTITUTIONAL AMENDMENT .-Governor Patton, in a special message to the Alabama Legislatz e, on the 6th inst , recommended the adoption of the constitu tional amendment.
+THE CONSTITUTIONAL AMENDMENT .-Governor Patton, in a special message to the Alabama Legislatu e, on the 6th inst , recommended the adoption of the constitu tional amendment.
 He says: "We should look our con ition full in the face.
 I therefore recommend anew to your consideration this measure in the light in which it now presents itself, or such other measure as your wisdom may suggest.
 Should you see proper to ratify the same, and full restoration follow, we may trust to time and the influence of our Representatives to mitigate its harshness.
 It, on the other hand, admission is delayed, the warning to our sister States may be relied upon to prevent that concurrence on their part which alone can give the measure practical effect.
-Having done all, we may then commit our cause to a just The Message was referred to the Committee on Federal Relations, who made a report the following day averse to its ree ommendation, which report was adopted by a vote of 27 to 2 in the Senate, and 69 to 8 in the House.
+Having done all, we may then commit our cause to a just The Message was referred to the Committee on Federal Relations, who made a report the following day averse to its rec ommendation, which report was adopted by a vote of 27 to 2 in the Senate, and 69 to 8 in the House.
 In the Florida Legislature, the House of Representatives has unanimously reject ed the constitutional amendment.
-We observe by the official reports of the proceedings of the Senate and the House on Monday that Sumner and Stevens were discarded as leaders Their lead was squarely declined by a vote of both Houses-Sumner on suffrage in the Distriet and Stevens in his attempt to prevent the reading of the President's message.
-Mr. C. I. Denny, an English Surgeon has discovered that the application of citric (lemon) acid to cancer affords complete reliet from pain.
-He uses one drachm of the acid to eght ounces of water.
-It must be used for two days before much effect can be expected.
-Gleanings.
+We observe by the official reports of the proceedings of the Senate and the House on Monday that Sumner and Stevens were discarded as leaders.
+Their lead was squarely declined by a vote of both Houses-Sumner on suffrage in the Distriot and Stevens in his attempt to prevent the reading of the President's message.
+Mr. C. I. Denny, an English Surgeon has discovered that the application of citric (lemon) acid to cancer affords complete Gleanings.

-General John C. Breekinridge residing at 55 Boulevard Malesherbes, Paris.
+General John C. Breckinridge residing at 55 Boulevard Malesherbes, Paris.

 General Preston; of South Carolina, is in London, en route for America.

 Women never truly command till they have given their promise to obey.

 Have the courage to prefer comfort and propriety to fashion in all things.
 Short visits are the best as the fly said when he lighted on a hot stove.
 A blow from a lady is welcome if she strikes you agreeably.

 The rights of a woman-If she cannot be captain of a ship, she may always command a smack.

 What are domestic magazines?
-Wives who are always blowing up their husbands.
-The ladies cometimes get up bonnets of diminished size but never of diminished cost.

-John Morrissey, the pugilist and Congressman elect from New York, is in Vashington.
+Wives who are always blowing up their hus- The ladies cometimes get up bonnets of diminished size but never of diminish- John Morrissey, the pugilist and Con-Washington.